djangocourcelles/djangocourcelles/README.md

 > Building clean, opinionated tools for professionals — mostly with [Claude Code](https://claude.ai/code).

-Audiovisual tech specialist at **SCC France** by day.
+IT tech specialist at **SCC France** by day.
 Indie developer by night.
 I build side projects that solve real problems: no bloat, no accounts required, no dark patterns.

 ---